-Given the reduction in the risk of adverse health effects to recreational anglers (child and adult) which have occurred over the last 11 years (i.e., the period of time between fishcollection events in Reach 3) without the benefit(s) of the thin-layer sand cap originally selected, EPA believes that natural processes (i.e., burial and dilution) along with legislative measures enacted to reduce mercury emissions are working faster than expected to reduce mercury concentrations in fish tissue in the Sudbury River and throughout much of Massachusetts.
+Given the reduction in the risk of adverse health effects to recreational anglers (child and adult) which have occurred over the last 11 years (i.e., the period of time between fish-collection events in Reach 3) without the benefit(s) of the thin-layer sand cap originally selected, EPA believes that natural processes (i.e., burial and dilution) along with legislative measures enacted to reduce mercury emissions are working faster than expected to reduce mercury concentrations in fish tissue in the Sudbury River and throughout much of Massachusetts.
 Moreover, this reduction is faster than originally projected by a mercury fate and transport model used in the evaluation of remedial alternatives in the 2010 Feasibility Study.
 Based on the relatively low level of human health risk (i.e., HI < 2), EPA does not consider it to be cost effective to update the computer model which would entail calibrating the model with substantial new data.
 In addition, EPA believes outreach efforts consisting of annual inspection of fish consumption warnings signs coupled with the Commonwealth of Massachusetts' Nyanza-specific fish advisory are effective in educating the public, including recreational anglers, from consuming-mercury contaminated fish.
-Finally, with regard to opportunities for recreational fishing, Reach 3 is a former (1970s) emergency backup water supply; however it is still under the day-to-day management of the Massachusetts Water Resource Authority.
-Accordingly, as a (former) drinking water reservoir, there are limited opportunities for recreational fishing by the general public due to absence of any widely available or promoted public access.

-In light of this new information about declining mercury concentrations in fish tissue and associated risk reduction that has occurred through natural processes, the periodic monitoring of fish, the effectiveness of the institutional controls already in place and maintained annually, and that there is (generally) no promoted public access to Reach 3, EPA believes ENR (i.e., thin-layer sand capping) no longer provides a cost-effective approach at \$8.5 million for the amount of added protectiveness to be gained over MNR at a cost of \$1 million.
-Accordingly, EPA proposes, through this draft ESD, that the 2010 ROD's remedy of "Enhanced Natural Recovery" for Reach 3 be eliminated, and that the "Monitored Natural Recovery" remedy for other remaining reaches be expanded to include Reach 3.
+In light of this new information about declining mercury concentrations in fish tissue and associated risk reduction that has occurred through natural processes, the periodic monitoring of fish, and the effectiveness of the institutional controls already in place, EPA believes ENR (i.e., thin-layer sand capping) no longer provides a cost-effective approach at \$8.5 million for the amount of added protectiveness to be gained over MNR at a cost of \$1 million.
+Accordingly, through the issuance of this ESD, the EPA has modified the 2010 ROD's remedy of "Enhanced Natural Recovery" for Reach 3.
+The modification consists of eliminating the thin-layer sand capping (i.e. Enhanced Natural recovery) component, and expanding the "Monitored Natural Recovery" remedy for other remaining reaches to include Reach 3.

 The long-term monitoring requirements, as described in the Section L (i.e., The Selected Remedy) of the 2010 ROD, include periodic sediment sampling, periodic surface water sampling, and periodic fish tissue monitoring.
 Based on previous Human Health Risk assessment, there is no unacceptable risk from either contact with or incidental ingestion of surface water or sediment.
-The remedy, as modified, includes monitored natural recovery consisting of periodic fish-tissue monitoring which will be used to recalculate the human health risk from the ingestion of mercury-contaminated fish, institutional controls (i.e., state-issued fishing advisories and annual sign inspections), and long-term monitoring.
-A long-term monitoring plan is being developed consistent with the requirements and objectives specified in Section L of the ROD.
+The remedy, as modified, includes monitored natural recovery consisting of periodic fish-tissue monitoring which will be used to recalculate the human health risk from the ingestion of mercury-contaminated fish, institutional controls (i.e., stateissued fishing advisories and annual sign inspections), and long-term monitoring.
+A longterm monitoring plan is being developed consistent with the requirements and objectives specified in Section L of the ROD.